duncanmcclean/cookie-notice/DOCUMENTATION.md

     gtmIframe.setAttribute('height', 0)
     gtmIframe.setAttribute('width', 0)
     gtmIframe.setAttribute('style', 'display:none;visibility:hidden')

     gtmBody.appendChild(gtmIframe)
     document.body.prepend(gtmBody)
   }
 </script>
 ```

 **Note:** In some EU countries (Austria, Holland, France, Italy), Google Analytics has been declared illegal.
 If you have users in any of these countries, you are breaking the law.

-Alternativly, you can use [Fathom Analytics](https://usefathom.com/ref/ZBERDK), a privacy-focused analytics service.
+Alternatively, you can use [Fathom Analytics](https://usefathom.com/ref/ZBERDK), a privacy-focused analytics service.
 With Fathom, you don't even need this addon because it doesn't use any cookies. (the link included is an affliate link)

 ### Translating